Corokia: Planting and Care

 - Soil type Light, rich, well-drained

-- Hardiness -5 to -10°C
+- Hardiness -5-10°C

-Corokia cotoneaster Botanical illustration
+Corokia cotoneaster Botanical plate

 Main species and varieties